rayglover-ibm/hyperopt/README.md

 _[Global optimization](https://en.wikipedia.org/wiki/Global_optimization) algorithms for node.js_

-This node.js package simply wraps the routine `dlib::find_max_global()` from the dlib c++ toolkit.
+This node.js package wraps the routine `dlib::find_max_global()` from the dlib c++ toolkit.
 Read more about the algorithms behind this function in [A Global Optimization Algorithm Worth Using](http://blog.dlib.net/2017/12/a-global-optimization-algorithm-worth.html).

 ## Install